 Figure 2 Strategic Matrix Diagram

 UKM Enza Lele is positioned at the coordinate point (0.61; 0.31), which lies in Quadrant I. This indicates that UKM Enza Lele is situated in the most advantageous position.
 Being in Quadrant I means that the company possesses both opportunities and strengths.
 The appropriate strategy to adopt under these conditions is to pursue an aggressive growth-oriented strategy, leveraging existing opportunities while simultaneously utilizing the company’s internal strengths.
-This finding is consistent with (Rangkuti, 2016) who emphasized that SMEs positioned in Quadrant I should adopt an aggressive growth strategy to maximize opportunities.
-Similar results were reported by (Tirtha & Ardianti, 2014) in their study of fish processing SMEs in Sidoarjo, suggesting that SO strategies can enhance long-term competitiveness.
+This finding is consistent with Rangkuti(2016) who emphasized that SMEs positioned in Quadrant I should adopt an aggressive growth strategy to maximize opportunities.
+Similar results were reported by Tirtha & Ardianti(2014) in their study of fish processing SMEs in Sidoarjo, suggesting that SO strategies can enhance long-term competitiveness.

 A SWOT matrix study was carried out in order to identify and create suitable alternative strategies for UKM Enza Lele.
 Table 7 displays the findings of UKM Enza Lele's SWOT matrix study.